BrandNew2000/Capstone-Project/README.md

 - Linux Compatibility has been added to the program.
 (In theory, MacOS compatibilty has also been added.
 However, it is untested.)
 - Due to differences in design between the two OSs, the astrix (*) character is no longer printed when entering a password.
 However, it has been ensured that the entered password is not echoed to the terminal.
 - Multiple declarations of 'file' had to be added to each function to ensure the proper execution of fclose().
-- Many functions remain untested functionality is not guranteed.
+- Many functions remain untested.
+Functionality is not guranteed.

 ## Introduction